Blazemeter/taurus/docs/Installation.md

 Known limitations on Windows:
  - bzt.log file is not deleted at the end of execution
- - console screen is available only as "text logging"
+ - console screen is available as separate GUI window

 ## Linux
 Instructions are tested on Ubuntu 14.04 (Trusty) minimal install, but should work on other distributions with corresponding packages and libs: